Designing cities for mental well-being

-From New York City to Toronto and Tokyo, more cities across the world are recognising that good urban design is key to promoting citizens’ mental well-being and counteracting the stresses of urban life.
-A well-designed city can not only foster closer social bonds and create a more resilient populace but also boost creativity and productivity.
-Here’s a look at some of best practices across the globe, including multigenerational care facilities and therapeutic gardens.
+From New York City to Toronto and Tokyo, more cities are recognising good urban design as key to promoting mental well-being and counteracting the stresses of urban life.
+A well-designed city not only fosters closer social bonds and creates a more resilient populace but also boosts creativity and productivity.
+We look at some best practices across the globe.

-The New York High Line © maridav / 123RF Stock Photo
+The New York High Line © maridav/ 123rf.com

 In 2016, when the government of New York City in the United States updated its guiding principles for urban design, it made supporting its residents’ mental well-being one of its top priorities.
 “With healthy living as a guiding principle, we are widening our lens and encouraging design teams to think about aspects in the built environment that can aid mental health,” the Department of Design and Construction said in its policy booklet.

 From New York City to Toronto in Canada and Tokyo in Japan, more cities across the world are recognising that poor urban design can lead to more stress and anxiety for their residents, with [research showing] (https://www.scientificamerican.com/article/does-city-life-pose-a-risk-to-mental-health) that the frenetic and isolating nature of city life can lead to a higher risk of mental diseases such as depression.